 Top Reasons Why Renters Prefer Buying Versus Renting Home

-- Homeowners do not need permission from landlord to make modifications to their home.
+- Homeowners do not need permission from the landlord to make modifications to their home.

-- Renters need permission to paint a room, change appliances, re-tile floors, adopting pets, remodel kitchen, remodel bathroom, wallpaper rooms, plant vegetable gardens, and adding a room mate.
+- Renters need permission to paint a room, change appliances, re-tile floors, adopting pets, remodel the kitchen, remodel the bathroom, wallpaper rooms, plant vegetable gardens, and adding a room mate.

 - Another benefit of buying home versus renting is that you have home security where you do not have to worry about every year whether or not your landlord will offer to renew your lease.

 - A landlord can opt not to renew your lease and ask you to move out.

 Many renters fear the idea of buying a new home.